 The next task was to complete the site pro-formas.
 This was done through a combination of desk top assessment and site visits.
-The desk top assessment involved a review of the conclusions of the existing evidence and using other sources including google maps/streetview and DEFRA MAGIC maps in order to judge whether a site is suitable for the use proposed.
+The desk top assessment involved a review of the conclusions of the existing evidence and using other sources including google maps/streetview and MAGIC maps in order to judge whether a site is suitable for the use proposed.
 The site visits allowed the team to consider aspects of the site assessment that could only be done visually.
-The site visit was carried out independently by the author on the 22nd September 2017.
 It was also an opportunity to gain a better understanding of the context and nature of the neighbourhood plan area.